 What is Black Oxide Coating?
-Ask the PTR Pros
+Ask the Pros

-Black oxide coatings appear on a variety of products—most commonly on drill bits, folding knives, and other knife blades.
+Black oxide coatings appear on a variety of products—most commonly on drill bits, folding knives, and other cutting accessories.
 Just what is black oxide coating?
-In a nutshell, black oxide coats materials in a chemical conversion as opposed to an electroplating process.
+In a nutshell, it coats materials in a chemical conversion as opposed to an electroplating process.
 According to Electrochemical Products, Inc., you can apply this type of overlay to steel, stainless, aluminum, cast iron, copper, brass, bronze, zinc, and other materials.

 Just the Facts

 - Black iron oxide – Fe3O4